Iraq special forces chief says mission accomplished in east Mosul

 More than a dozen missile strikes in the Yarmouk district targeted weapons depots and workshops the militants used to make explosives, and also destroyed two car bombs stored there, according to one resident.

-Some raids had killed or wounded civilians, including in the Mosul al-Jadida neighborhood and an industrial zone, residents said.
+Some raids had killed or wounded civilians, including in the Mosul al-Jadida neighbourhood and an industrial zone, residents said.

 Reuters could not independently verify the witness accounts.